 This can make it extremely difficult for both partners to communicate and connect deeper.
 Additionally, BPD relationships often involve high levels of conflict, which can be exhausting for both partners.

 Another reason why BPD relationships may fail is that people with BPD often have difficulty trusting their partners.
 This can lead to jealousy and possessiveness, which can be toxic to a relationship.

 Finally, BPD relationships are often characterized by a cycle of idealization and devaluation.
 This means that one minute your partner may see you as perfect, and the next, they may think you’re the worst thing that’s ever happened to them.

 Can People With BPD Have Lasting Relationships?

-Yes, people with BPD can have lasting relationships.
+Yes, people with BPD can have lasting and fulfilling relationships.
 However, it’s essential to be aware of the challenges of being in a relationship with someone with BPD.

 One of the most important things you can do is to educate yourself about the disorder and its symptoms.
 This will help you to understand your partner and their behaviors better.

 It’s also important to be patient, set boundaries, and take care of yourself.
 Doing these things can create a lasting and supportive relationship with someone with BPD.

 How to Tell If Someone With BPD Loves You.